 Being a homicide detective is no mean task.
 It is not an easy job also.
 And you become a homicide investigating officer with hands-on experience and on-site jobs.
 There are colleges and courses in plenty but finally what counts is how well you fit in the pieces and how your knack for solving mysteries, comes in handy during the investigation.

-- After a degree it is required that you join a police department of your choice.
+- Serving in a police department is mandatory after the degree.
 You cannot straight away be a homicide investigator after attaining a degree.

 - Once you are enrolled in the police department you need to learn jobs about how to file reports, how to go about arresting criminals and aid your superiors in their investigation.

-- After a few years of experience in the police department you can become a homicide investigator.
-Either you could ask for promotion to the homicide investigation department or you yourself get promoted by merit.
+- After a few years of experience in the police department, you can become a homicide investigator.
+Either you could ask for a promotion to the homicide investigation department or you get promoted by merit.
 If your work and prior services and the method of investigation with good outcomes are appreciated in your department, then you automatically get promoted to the homicide department.

 - Sometimes joining a homicide department may need that you take certain tests or certification courses specifically required to be a homicide investigator.
 And as soon as you join, you may have to attend workshops and seminars to upgrade yourself with the functioning of the department as well as understand the nuances of conducting a homicide investigation.

 - There are certification courses which you can take up side-by-side when in your job which will give you better chances and an edge over the rest when you are due for promotion in the homicide department.
-These certified courses are offered as regular classes or it could even be taken online.
+These certified courses offer as regular classes, or it could be taken online.

 - Then you have another option of being a private homicide investigator or working as a freelancer.
 Here all the educational requirements remain the same.
 You even need about 5 years experience in the police department.
 Later you can complete certification courses and get a license to become a private investigator.
 This requires that you have a solid network and trust of people including experience of cases solved successfully.